ran-weii/objective_mismatch_papers/README.md

 # Decision-Aware MBRL Papers
 A curated list of decision-aware MBRL papers in survey (as of September 2023): [A Unified View of Solving Objective Mismatch in Model-Based Reinforcement Learning](https://arxiv.org/abs/2310.06253).
 We identify 4 categories of approaches to address the [Objective Mismatch](https://arxiv.org/abs/2002.04523) problem in MBRL:

-1. [Distribution Correction](#distribution-correction) (policy and model shifts): Shifting the learning of model or policy to state/actions that matter!
+1. [Distribution Correction](#distribution-correction) (policy and model shifts): Shifting the learning of model or policy to state/actions that matter
-2. [Control-As-Inference](#control-as-inference): Unifying model and policy learning by maximizing the likelihood of optimal imagined trajectories!
+2. [Control-As-Inference](#control-as-inference): Unifying model and policy learning by maximizing the likelihood of optimal imagined trajectories
-3. [Value-Equivalence](#value-equivalence) (value-prediction and robust control): Predict value rather than features and rurther learn robust dynamics with signed predictions!
+3. [Value-Equivalence](#value-equivalence) (value-prediction and robust control): Predict value rather than features and rurther learn robust dynamics with signed predictions
-4. [Differentiable Planning](#differentiable-planning): Solving all control components with gradients directly!
+4. [Differentiable Planning](#differentiable-planning): Solving all control components with gradients directly

 ![alt text](/img/mbrl_tree.png)
 ![alt text](/img/tb1.png)